Only the most brave—or most foolhardy—of adventurers would head out into the wilds without adequate training, skills, and abilities.

-Skills (such as animal handling, insight, nature, stealth, and survival) and magic spells (such as Animal Friendship, Speak with Animals, and Locate Animals or Plants) will be of particular help during a wild hunt.
+Skills (such as Animal Handling, Insight, Nature, Stealth, and Survival) and magic spells (such as Animal Friendship, Speak with Animals, and Locate Animals or Plants) may be of particular help during a wild hunt.

 Reynis sat in silence as the giant elk drank from a clear pool below.
-She had been studying the beast for an hour, trying to master the essence of its wild shape.
+She had been studying the beast for an hour, watching it from atop the trees as she tried to master the essence of its wild shape.

 A bird took flight nearby with a loud screech.
 The elk looked up, startled—Reynis could tell it was about to flee if she didn't do something quick...